Kolkata railway station: Construction history

 Construction started in 2004.
 The tracks from the coal-yard were closed first, and then a large portion of electrified goods tracks were shut down.
 Those tracks, masts and wires were demolished.
 Next, the Dumdum–Majherhat link rail line's (Kolkata Circular Railway) track was temporarily re-aligned.
 This action permitted the construction of platforms, station buildings and a parking area to begin.
 After construction was completed, the circular rail tracks were aligned as before, now via the new station.
 Other tracks were re-aligned, and completely electrified for passenger coaches shunting (up to side of Tala station).
-Tracks in the opposite direction, which were not electrified and underutilized, were re-laid, re-aligned and fully electrified for goods trains (with wagon to lorry transfer facility).
+Tracks in the opposite direction, which were not electrified and underutilised, were re-laid, re-aligned and fully electrified for goods trains (with wagon to lorry transfer facility).
 Part of the former electrified goods lines, which were closed, now entered use as a coach siding.

 After these, the official inauguration occurred in January 2006.